seaSharkDenis/airbnb-clone-project/README.md

   Create page descriptions for main views
   Analyze Figma design specifications
   Identify color schemes and typography
+  ---
+  UI/UX Design Planning
+  Design goals:
+  1. Property Listing View - The home page is the main page of the AirBnB clone.
+The home page shoes variour listings available, with a title, price and a description for the user.
+The modern design focuses on a user-friendly navigation and user appeal.
+  2. Listing Detailed View- This page provides a detailed view of specific property listing within the AirBnB clone.
+The page provides key features such as property's name, location, price and details such as amenities.
+  3. Checkout View - This page provides a user with a smoooth experience when booking or reserving the property they have selected.
+This can include the dates, number gof guests, and finalization of the booking.

+Importance of a user-friendly design in a booking system A user-friendly design is crusical in a booking system for the folllowing key reasons:
+**a.
+Enhanced User Experience**
+A clean, intuitive interface helps user complete booking quickly and efficiently without confusion or frustration.

+**b.
+Icnreased Conversion Rates**
+If users find the system easy to use, they're more likey to complete their booking, leading to higher sales or usage rates.

+**c.
+Reduced Errors**
+Clear instructions, form validation, and logical workflows help minimize user mistakes during the booking process.

+**d.
+Greater Accessibility**
+User-friendly systems cater to a broader audience, including users with disabilities, mobile users, and those with varying levels of tech proficiency.

+**e.
+Improved Customer Satisfaction and Loyalty**
+A smooth booking experience leaves a positive impression, encouraging repeat use and customer retention.
+  ---
 **3. Roles and Responsibilities**
   Define team structure and responsibilities
   Document each role’s contribution to the project